How much does it cost to charge an EV?

 How can an EV impact my electricity bill?
 Do time-of-use rates affect your EV charging costs?

 This really depends on a few things.
-Like we mentioned earlier, charging your vehicle overnight or during off-peak hours can prevent your monthly electricity bill from skyrocketing.
+As we mentioned earlier, charging your vehicle overnight or during off-peak hours can prevent your monthly electricity bill from skyrocketing.

 Let’s take a look at the time of use pricing for Ontario on September 6, 2021, as an example – 8.2 cents per kWh was the price for off-peak use, 11.3 cents per kWh was the price for mid-peak use and 17.0 cents per kWh was the price for on-peak use.
 You could save more than half your charging costs if you chose to only charge during off-peak hours, in this case.